Skip to content

 OPNsense Controller

-The OPNsense Controller is a CLI tool suite for managing firewalls, VLANs, DHCP, and DNS configurations.
+The OPNsense Controller is a CLI tool suite for managing firewalls, VLANs, DHCP, DNS, and Caddy reverse proxy configurations.

 Core Capabilities